MosesSupposes/Purescript-By-Example/text/chapter10.md

 Certainly, this function takes strings to strings, numbers to numbers, etc. but it does not meet the additional condition, since it inspects the (runtime) type of its argument, so this function would not be a valid inhabitant of the type `forall a. a -> a`.

-Without being able to inspect the runtime type of our function argument, our only option is to return the argument unchanged, and so `id` is indeed the only inhabitant of the type `forall a. a -> a`.
+Without being able to inspect the runtime type of our function argument, our only option is to return the argument unchanged, and so `identity` is indeed the only inhabitant of the type `forall a. a -> a`.

 A full discussion of _parametric polymorphism_ and _parametricity_ is beyond the scope of this book.
 Note however, that since PureScript's types are _erased_ at runtime, a polymorphic function in PureScript _cannot_ inspect the runtime representation of its arguments (without using the FFI), and so this representation of polymorphic data is appropriate.